avkcode/k8s-release/README.md

 ## Continuous Integration

-This project uses both GitHub Actions and Jenkins for continuous integration and delivery of Kubernetes packages.
+This project uses both GitHub Actions for continuous integration and delivery of Kubernetes packages.

 ### GitHub Actions